Edward Stephens (Australian settler)

-Edward Stephens (19 October 1811 - 4 December 1861) was one of the earliest settlers in the Colony of South Australia.
-He became a businessman in Adelaide, and was one of the founders of Methodism in South Australia.
+Edward Stephens (19 October 1811 - 12 March 1861) was an English-born banker and one of the earliest settlers in the Colony of South Australia.
+He was the cashier of the South Australian Company, manager of the South Australian Banking Company, and later a nominated member of the Legislative Council.
+One of the founders of Methodism in South Australia, he chaired the South Australian League for the Maintenance of Religious Freedom.